 Four ABPN Directors are listed as having received "reportable compensation" ranging from $175,947 to $246,012.
 In addition, the same four got additional "compensation from the organization and related organizations" ranging from $73,914 to $83,546.

 Two managerial remunerations were reported as $111,661 (with an additional $50,351 listed as "other compensation") and $106,552 (with an additional $37,608 listed as "other compensation").

 The VP of Research came in for $286,384 plus $99,668 for "other compensation").

 Other remunerations were equally fat.

-Here's the point: if a 501(c)3 organization has high enough expenses including salaries it is obvious that it can't make a profit since all the money has been dropped into private hands inside the organization in the form of expenses.
+Here's the point: if a 501(c)3 organization has high enough expenses including salaries it is obvious that it can't make a profit if all of the money it takes in gets distributed to private hands inside the organization in the form of expenses.
 In this way, a not-for-profit organization can make more money for its officers, directors, trusteee, and others than can a true for-profit business.

 Is this the way we want our ABMS boards to function?

 "Specialty Boards Profiting from Physician MOC Fees," MEDSCAPE, 08/01/2017

 "Medical Staff Votes Against Mandatory MOC," WORKCOMPCENTRAL, 01/22/2016

 Form 990 (2015), Part VII, Section A. Officers, Directors, Trustees, Key Employees, and Highest Compensated Employees, page 8.